Classification of quark and gluon jets in hot QCD medium with deep learning: Introduction

 \section{Introduction}

-The deconfined QCD matter created in heavy ion collisions has been seen to behave as a strongly-coupled viscous fluid~\cite{ackermann2001elliptic,aamodt2010elliptic,aamodt2011higher}, commonly known as the quark-gluon plasma (QGP).
+The deconfined QCD matter created in heavy-ion collisions has been seen to behave as a strongly-coupled viscous fluid commonly known as the quark-gluon plasma (QGP).
 Jets, collimated sprays of hadrons generated in a hard QCD process, are witnesses to the evolution of the QGP.
-Partons from the jet interact with the hot medium, losing energy and experiencing a variety of modifications, known as jet quenching phenomenona.
-Therefore, observed high-energy hadrons and jets can be used as probes with which to extract the transport properties of the QGP~\cite{Mehtar-Tani:2013pia,Qin:2015srf}.
-A clear indication of jet quenching can be seen by calculating the ratio of the yields of high-energy hadrons or jets measured in heavy ion collisions over those measured in proton-proton (pp) collisions~\cite{adcox2001suppression,adler2002centrality,Abelev:2013kqa}, which presents a strong suppression.
-Additionally, one can also study the medium modification of jets by analyzing their substructures, again usually done by comparing the results of both samples at the same transverse energy~\cite{Chatrchyan:2013kwa,Chatrchyan:2014ava,Acharya:2017goa,Sirunyan:2017bsd,Sirunyan:2018gct}.
-However, one needs to take into account the presence of a selection bias~\cite{Zhang:2007ja,Zhang:2009rn,Casalderrey-Solana:2019ubu,Brewer:2020chg} in such comparisons.
-Due to the steeply falling jet spectrum, very quenched jets will be under-represented after imposing the selection criteria.
-In other words, the selected, surviving jet samples generally possess narrower early-time substructures that tend to lead to less jet energy loss, hindering our interpretation about what true medium-induced modifications of jet substructures are.
-These ambiguities can be mitigated by estimating the energy loss of each individual jet.
+Partons from the jet interact with the hot medium, losing energy and experiencing a variety of modifications, known as jet quenching phenomena.
+The observed high-energy hadrons and jets can therefore be used as probes with which to extract the transport properties of the QGP.
+In our previous work~\cite{Du:2020pmp,du2021jet}, we use deep learning techniques to estimate, on a jet-by-jet basis, the amount of energy loss, quantified through the variable $\chi \equiv \pTf/\pTi$ suffered by jets in the QGP.
+Here, $\pTf$ is the transverse momentum of a given jet in the presence of a medium with cone size $R$, and $\pTi$ is the transverse momentum of the \emph{same} jet had there been no medium, see \cite{Du:2020pmp} for further details.
+In this context, it would also be interesting to consider the species of the jet initiator.
+Quark- and gluon-initiated jets experience different evolutions, both in vacuum and in the medium.
+Their different microscopic processes lead to different splitting functions.
+The splitting angle as well as the phase space for the medium-induced radiative energy loss for gluon jets are larger on average.
+On the other hand, the in-medium traversed length dependence of quark and gluon parton energy loss is also different due to their different Casimirs.
+This motivates us to explore the differences between quark and gluon jets, and classify them.
+In the following, we first present their different quenching behavior.
+Then we use deep learning techniques to classify them and analyze the predictive power of the different jet observables.
+Finally, we summarize and conclude.